facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 A downside of the final keyword is that it is considered too coarse an instrument to be effective.
 A developer can simply remove the **final** keyword and then do wrong things!.

-I not agree with this.
-Too many times I saw to use wrong the inheritance, so I think that this is useful for beginner but also a more senior developer.
+I do not agree with this.
+I've seen misuse of inheritance many times.
+Therefore, I think that using the **final** keyword is useful both for beginners and senior developers.

 To support the last topics I add some links on discussions against the use of **final**.